Ecological production by design.

 Download the application questionnaire here: Land Managers Application

 Click here to download an mp3 of Rebecca Collins (Sustainable Agriculture Examiner) interviewing Ethan Roland and Dyami Nason-Regan of AppleSeed Permaculture.
-We discuss wild food forests, do-it-yourself universities, local regenerative agriculture, and the creation of a cooperative eco-social economy.
+We discuss wild food forests, this do-it-yourself universities, no rx local regenerative agriculture, decease and the creation of a cooperative eco-social economy.
 Enjoy!

 - AppleSeed Permaculture: www.appleseedpermaculture.com